novustacos/novustacos/README.md

 ####_What does it do?_

 So, we wanted to make a very colorful, very picture-filled webpage that showed exactly what our restaurant is all about.
-We went with many different tones of red, blue, yellow, and green to welcome the user to a fun and enjoyable webpage.
+We went with many different tones of red, blue, yellow, and green to welcome the user to a fun and enjoyable space.

 The mobile site will be simple and clean.
 We wanted clean lines, a very straight-forward column-inspired layout that explained to the user where they were on the page.
 The information they want will be easily accessible.